lvangh/MTW/ReadMe.md

 It is designed with tanks in mind to handle rare situaitons where threat is critical in the first few moments of a fight.

-If an autoattack or special is missed, dodged, or parried in the start of a fight, this can spell disaster for the raid in situations where both speed OR caution is the goal.
+If an autoattack or special is missed, dodged, or parried early in combat, this can spell disaster for the raid in situations where both speed OR caution is the goal.

 When an attack failure occurs, an announcement is made into the /say/party/raid (RW for bosses toggle as well) to notify the raid, along with the tank's current threat value pulled from KTM 17.x.